 Admittedly, meatballs aren’t the fussiest things to make.
 It’s the sauce that matters most.
 No good meatball is without a rich, garlicky, sweet marinara to match.
 I crave a pot of meatballs and sauce at least once a month.

-It’s understood that the longer your sauce simmers, the more robust its flavor.
-The better and stronger the marriage of spices to tomatoes.
+It’s understood that the longer your sauce simmers, the more robust its flavor, the better and stronger the marriage of spices to tomatoes.
 And since we both know that the slow cooker is sure-fire succulence when it comes to meat, well…meatballs in the slow cooker just make sense.

-Slowly simmered and cooked directly in your favorite marinara, these meatballs are simple.
+Slowly simmered and cooked directly in your favorite marinara, these turkey meatballs are simple.
 They’re perfectly moist and tender, while still holding on dearly to their cute round figure.